Boom Boom Bartoli sinks tearful Lisicki to win Wimbledon

 "I was overwhelmed by whole situation, credit to Marion, she handled it perfectly.
 She deserves it and I hope I get the chance one more time," a sobbing Lisicki told the Centre Court crowd.

-While the experience of playing in her first grand slam final provided little comfort to Lisicki, at least the $1.2 million runners-up cheque will help to soothe her wounded pride.
+While the experience of playing in her first grand slam final provided little comfort to Lisicki, at least the $1.2 million runners-up check will help to soothe her wounded pride.

 Lisicki's inability to live up to her nickname of "Boom Boom Bine", with her usually reliable thunderbolt serve and ferocious forehand both misfiring, allowed Bartoli to walk away with the biggest prize in lawn tennis.